|University and Faculty:||The University of Sydney

-NEW: Master's Degree by Coursework Sydney Dental School have decided to trial including the results from coursework master degrees in the calculation of the GPA.
-The trial will be limited to international applicants who are applying in 2013 for enrolment in the Sydney dentistry program in 2014.
+Sydney Dental School has decided to continue their trial including the results from coursework master degrees in the calculation of the GPA.
+The trial will be limited to international applicants who are applying in 2014 for enrolment in the Sydney dentistry program in 2015.
 During the trial, international applicants who hold a master's degree by coursework as well as a bachelor's degree will be permitted to either

-The GPA will be calculated on the last three full-time years, or six semesters, of the most recent bachelor's degree, including an honours year if undertaken.
+The GPA will be calculated on all years of the most recent bachelor's degree equally, including an honours year if undertaken.
 Postgraduate research or coursework qualifications are excluded from the GPA calculation.
 There is no standardized GPA scale used by Canadian universities, and grading systems differ among post-secondary institutions here in Canada.

 Students from a wide variety of undergraduate studies are welcome and encouraged to apply.Program Prerequisite

-Candidates are required to have completed a human biological science subject at a credit level, equivalent to the University of Sydney unit of study "Human Biology" (BIOL1003).
+All DMD applicants are required to have completed a human biological science degree or, as a minimum, completed one semester of a Biology subject equivalent to the University of Sydney units of study: "Concepts in Biology" BIOL1001 or "Human Biology" BIOL1003 or equivalent.
 This may be achieved as part of the undergraduate degree or may be studied on a non-degree basis through a winter or summer school program.
 A degree in medical science will be deemed equivalent.

 Contact Adam at OzTREKK to discuss whether you meet the Sydney DMD program prerequisite.